-- 1. Create a Linux image by following the procedure described in Adding images to your OpenStack environment section of IBM Cloud Orchestrator User's Guide.
+- Create a Linux image by following the procedure described in Creating Linux base images.
 Alternatively, for example, you can download a CentOS image from http://cloud.centos.org/centos/6/images/CentOS-6-x86_64-GenericCloud.qcow2. - 2.
-Add the image to your OpenStack environment by following the procedure described in Adding images to your OpenStack environment section of IBM Cloud Orchestrator User's Guide.
+Add the image to your OpenStack environment by following the procedure described in Adding images to your OpenStack environment.